garylirocks/quickrefs/azure-monitor.markdown

 ## Data collection endpoints

-Required by:
+- It's optional for collecting Windows Event Logs, Linux Syslog or Performance Counters.
+REQUIRED for all other data sources.
+- Also REQUIRED if:
   - AMA agent when network isolation is required
   - Log ingestion API

 Components: